yannh/homepage/content/posts/the-internet-sleeps-at-night.md

 During the night, your website is likely to receive fewer requests, resulting in fewer opportunities to keep those valuable connections open.
-As a result, opened connections are more likely to time out, and more connections will have to initiate a full new TCP handshake.
+As a result, opened connections are more likely to time out, and more connections will have to initiate a full TCP handshake.

 In our example, for the same PoP and the same amount of time but during the night, we see fewer requests overall, but more requests needing to perform a